MatthewdeHaas/finance-app/docs/Notes.md

 ## TODO
+  - [x] Add a category input field to withdraw/deposit
+  - [ ] Record transaction in the transactions table as well as accounts
-- [ ] All the accounts list in the transactions page to listen for new accounts/updated balances
+  - [ ] Allow the accounts list in the transactions page to listen for new accounts/updated balances